Climate: China’s New Responsibilities

 .

-With accounting for more than 60% of its energy consumption, China contributes more than a quarter of global CO2 emissions in absolute terms, the same as the United States and Europe combined.
+With accounting for more than 60% of its energy consumption, China accounts for 30% of global CO₂ emissions in 2023 in absolute terms, the same as the United States and the European Union combined.
+Even when considering emissions per capita, to take into account the weight of 1.4 billion inhabitants, we see that a Chinese person today emits more greenhouse gases than a European.